lucee/lucee-docs/docs/03.reference/02.tags/directory/_attributes/serverpassword.md

-allow you to access filesystem, also when access is denied for your context
+Allow you to access filesystem, also when access is denied for your context